Processor: Apple M1

 So there’s no question, then, that the iPad Pro remains dominant as a creative tablet powerhouse… but does the M1 chip fix the app and workflow issues that hold the iPad back compared to the likes of the Surface Pro?
 And do you definitely need this power and screen, compared to what the iPad Air gives you?
 Read on for our full verdict.

-After one of the best iPad deals on an older model?
+After one of the best iPad Pro deals, or the best iPad mini prices?
 We've got you covered.
 And if you want more than one of your five-a-day, check out our run down of the best Apple deals out there too.
 And if you're weighing up this tablet for your artwork, then also see our best drawing tablets.

 iPad Pro M1: Price